This page contains affiliate links. Please read our disclosure for more info.

 - Love and appreciate the beautiful presentation of absolutely everything from the amazing architecture to the way bento boxes are wrapped in a napkin tied in a knot just so, to amazing manhole covers!

 - Pack light.
-It will be much easier to hop on and off trains if you pack light and hotels have limited storage space for luggage.
+It will be much easier to hop on and off trains while travelling around Japan if you pack light and hotels have limited storage space for luggage.
 Best of all, travel with just carry-on luggage.
-Erin’s book The Carry-On Traveller: The Ultimate Guide to Packing Light teaches you how.

 - Withdraw cash from 7-11 ATMs.
 They are the most reliable no-fee option for international cards and can be found everywhere.
 Make sure you always have cash on hand as many places don’t accept credit cards.

-- Use Hyperdia to check train times and prices (and to work out if a Japan Rail Pass is worth it for your itinerary).
+- Use Navitime to check train times and prices (and to work out if a Japan Rail Pass is worth it for your itinerary).

 - Visit BIC Camera if you need any kind of electronics.
 These massive stores have everything you could imagine.
 Take your passport if you are making a large purchase and get it tax free.
 I bought a camera here and ended up getting lots of extra discounts and free accessories.
 It’s also a good place to buy a SIM card if you didn’t pick one up at the airport.